top of page

 Who are we?

 Our team includes subject matter experts from both local and nationally recognized universities, hospitals, and research institutions—bringing together decades of experience in geriatrics, addiction medicine, implementation science, and healthcare systems reform.
-By combining real-world clinical insight with evidence-based policy strategies, we work to ensure that all adults, especially older adults, living in skilled nursing facilities and rest homes have equitable access to high-quality, compassionate substance use disorder care.
+By combining real-world clinical insight with evidence-based policy strategies, we work to ensure that all adults, especially older adults, living in skilled nursing facilities or rest homes have equitable access to high-quality, compassionate substance use disorder care.

 What are we doing?